 Heloise was under the care of her uncle named Fulbert, and because of Abelard’s interest in Heloise, Abelard obtained work at her uncle’s house in 1115 or 1116.
 Abelard then pursued Heloise and did so to the point it interfered with his career and ended his celibacy.
 Moreover, once Fulbert found out about Abelard’s interest in his niece, he separated the pair, but their relationship was so intense and passionate, they could not resist one another and continued to met in secret.
 Continue reading →

 After the wedding, a celebratory feast was held in a well-known tavern, and guests were transported by carriage.
-On entering the carriages to repair to the feast, the gentleman suddenly reappeared.
-Once again bestowed his attentions on the bride’s grand-aunt helping her into the carriage.
+On entering the carriages to repair to the feast, the gentleman suddenly reappeared and once again bestowed his attentions on the bride’s grand-aunt, helping her into the carriage.
 Then, at the feast, the gentleman seated himself next to her and stayed by her side during the entire banquet.
 Continue reading →

-Darbois did not want her to go.
-He tried everything to deter her from leaving, but his efforts were “in vain.”
-The more Darbois thought about Catherine leaving, the more desperate he became until he was at last so distraught he avoided his companions and “his imagination became disturbed.”
+Louis did not want her to go and tried everything to deter her from leaving, but his efforts were “in vain.”
+The more Louis thought about Marie-Catherine leaving, the more desperate he became until he was at last so distraught he avoided his companions and “his imagination became disturbed.”
 Continue reading →